ShaikChandini9/Cheat-Sheets/JavaCheatSheet.md

 ## 5. Control Flow

-- **If Statement**: Executes a block of code if a specified condition is true.
+- **5.1 If Statement**: Executes a block of code if a specified condition is true.

   ```java
   if (condition) {